 Yes Tarmo is right and this is something I am going to add in my book, if you spend all day trying to accept, you end up again trying to do something about it.

 It should just be an attitude and trust me it does come in time.
-You don’t have to go around saying ‘I must accept this thing’ ‘just go with it’, if that phrase helps more, don’t put up any resistance.
+You don’t have to go around saying ‘I must accept this thing’.
+What your really doing, is looking for a phrase to bring relief.

 This is a post from someone who was doing really well recently and then fell back.